 Find out more about the placement year at ABS.

-Business Computing and IT graduates can claim exemptions from the examinations of a number of professional bodies.
+Graduates can claim exemptions from the examinations of a number of professional bodies.

 At present exemptions are available from:

 Our graduates are targeted by major global companies year after year.
 Recent graduates have chosen to work for international finance and banking firms such as Deloitte, JP Morgan Chase, HSBC, and Merrill Lynch or global companies such as Bentley Cars, Nestle, Microsoft, Vodafone, Rolls-Royce, Reuters, United Biscuits, BT, BMW and PricewaterhouseCoopers.
 Of our most recent IBE graduates 92% reported being employed within 6 months with none seeking work.

 Our business degrees are designed to also give you a range of transferable and practical skills to succeed within your chosen career.
 We make extensive use of group working and presentations to prepare you for the reality of working life.
 Such work develops your team working and negotiating skills.

 Our placement year gives you the genuine practical work experience that is invaluable in developing an appreciation of issues such as office politics which cannot be replicated in the lecture room.

 Our teaching accommodation has very recently been completely refurbished and all lecture theatres and seminar rooms are fully equipped with the latest teaching aids.
 Extensive use is made of our Virtual Learning Environment to help support your studies.